 Wicks were installed on a 5-ft triangular pattern across the 20-acre site.
 The installation unit was fitted with a data acquisition system to record installation details for each wick and verify that installation parameters were met.
 More than 4,000 wick drains were installed to a depth of 140 ft for the project, involving over 5,000,000 LF of wick material.

-The completed project resulted in a very significant time savings over that which would be required for consolidation and drainage over such a large area to occur naturally.
+The completed project resulted in significant time savings over that which would be required for consolidation and drainage over such a large area to occur naturally.